The Meetings area is where you create new meetings and find all existing meetings across your organisation. Access it from the main menu → Meetings.

 Creating a new meeting

-View All Templates — click this to browse the full library of meeting templates with information about each one.
-From here, you can select a template to start creating a meeting directly.
+You can also click View All Templates to browse the full library of meeting templates with information about each one, then select one to start creating a meeting directly.

 The Meetings table